stellaboschi/taming-the-magma/README.md

 # Taming the Magma
 <img src="header-magma.jpg" width="100%">

-Welcome to my digital laboratory.
+Welcome to this digital home.

 ---